 There definitely are some differences in baking between the two, but it shouldn’t significantly alter your brownies and you really can use either a glass or metal baking pan for this recipe.

-To freeze these Andes mint brownies bake them as directed and allow them to cool completely.
+Bake your brownies as directed and allow them to cool completely.
 Once they’re cooled cut them into squares and place them in an air tight container.
 From there you can place them in the freezer for up to 3 months.

-To thaw them, place them in the refrigerator overnight or leave them at room temperature.
-Or even warm them back up in the oven and serve them with ice cream!
+To thaw, place the container in the refrigerator overnight or leave at room temperature.
+You could even warm them back up in the oven and serve with ice cream!